 Even though data is not always available, for example, if the facility is in design stage is new or, as mentioned above in the case of the renewables sector, the industry is still in its infancy, other data sources can be analysed.

 So what's the solution?

 The solution requires the elimination of unnecessary maintenance activities and the extension of planned maintenance intervals where justifiable, this will ultimately help in tackling the backlog.
 This also means focusing on production and safety critical elements which may conversely require additional planned maintenance being introduced for these, with the benefit of increasing reliability and uptime.

 Ensuring maintenance strategies fit commercial and safety objectives doesn't have to be an onerous task, it doesn't expose your operation to increased risk, it doesn't require huge CAPEX spend or more resource.
 It will however lessen the maintenance backlog, reduce costs and also help create transparency and increased understanding of the maintenance regimes adopted.

-I've seen for myself the benefit that a solution such as LR's maintenance optimisation solution, RTAMO, can bring to a client's operations.
+I've seen for myself the benefit that a solution such as our new AllAssets Maintenance Optimisation can bring to a client's operations.
 We have implemented hundreds of studies that have resulted in clients reducing planned maintenance by as much as 40%, with cost savings ranging from 20%-65%.

 Its algorithms use facility specific commercial inputs, historical asset data from Computerised Maintenance Management Systems (CMMS) and industry-standard data sets.
 Coupled with our engineering expertise in Reliability Centred Maintenance (RCM) and Failure Modes and Effects Analysis (FMEA) to analyse the data, allow "what-if" scenario planning and determine the most effective maintenance strategies for your operation.
 The output of which allows clients to rationalise and focus maintenance efforts based on criticality, product price and total cost of ownership, cost of maintenance and consequences of failure.